waltligon/orangefs/doc/pvfs2-quickstart.md

 Also worth noting is the -a argument (not required).
 For reference, this sets the timeout value (in milliseconds) of the client side attribute cache.
-Setting this to a large value will improve attribute read times (e.g. running "ls" repeatedly), but can reflect incorrect attributes if a remote client is modifying them.
+Setting this to a large value will improve attribute read times (e.g. running “ls” repeatedly), but can reflect incorrect attributes if a remote client is modifying them.
 The default value is 0 milliseconds, effectively disabling this client side attribute cache.